elastic/elastic-otel-dotnet/README.md

 ```
 <1> Using this URL will require two redirects, allowing us to see multiple spans in the trace.

-The Elastic distribution will automatically enable the exporting of signals via the OTLP exporter.
+The Elastic Distribution for OpenTelemetry .NET will automatically enable the exporting of signals via the OTLP exporter.
 This
 exporter requires that endpoint(s) are configured.
 A common mechanism for configuring endpoints is
 via environment variables.